High-Risk, High-Reward Small Caps

 This article is part of ourRising Star Portfolios series.

-I'll be gathering more small- and mid-cap candidates for my real-money "multivitamin" portfolio over the next few days via my Foolish 8 and modified Foolish 8 screens.
-Today, I present the Foolish 8, which was developed by Motley Fool co-founder David Gardner to identify profitable, rapid-growth small-cap stocks.
+I'll be gathering more small- and mid-cap candidates for my Rising Star "multivitamin" portfolio over the next few days via my Foolish 8 and modified Foolish 8 screens.
+Today I present the Foolish 8, which was developed by Motley Fool co-founder David Gardner to identify profitable, rapid-growth, small-cap stocks.
 Here are the eight criteria:

-2. Earnings and sales growth: 25% or greater
+- Earnings and sales growth: 25% or greater.

 Add to Your Watchlist